-Merger of two municipalities (in 1965) situated on both sides of the valley of the Orne bridge-Putanges Ecrepin seduced by the charm of its site, the picturesque old houses sitting on the granite rocks and its famous bell tower overlooking the Orne.
-These two villages knew prosperity through the work of iron Putanges (ironworks from 1548 to 1786) and the leather working to bridge Ecrepin.
+Merger of two cities (1965) allowances lying on both sides of the valley of the Orne, Putanges-Pont-Ecrepin seduced by the charm of its site by the picturesque appearance of old houses sitting on the granite rocks and its famous bell tower overlooking the Orne.
+These two villages knew prosperity through the work of iron Putanges (ironworks from 1548 to 1786) and the leather working in Pont-Ecrépin.

 In 1786, the new owner of the Forge destroyed and transformed the mill buildings.
-In 1900, the Moulin de la Forge is in turn converted to electricity generating plant, both common and are the first cities of the Orne to be lit with electricity.
-Since the Middle Ages Bridge Ecrepin is an active commercial center: millinery, drapery, and especially the tanneries will remain vibrant until the 18th century.
-This leather industry, the town was named "The Bridge Es Crepin.
-St. Crispin is the patron saint of shoemakers.
+In 1900, the Moulin de la Forge is in turn converted into electric generating plant, the two towns are thus the first cities of the Orne to be lit by electricity.
+Since the Middle Ages Bridge Ecrepin is an active commercial center: millineries, draperies, and especially the tanneries will remain flourishing until the eighteenth century.
+This leather industry, the village is named "The Bridge Es Crepins."
+Saint Crepin is the patron saint of shoemakers.